darshan45672/Eventopia/README.md

 # Eventopia

-Welcome to the Events CMS, a web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+Welcome to the Eventopia, a web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 This application allows users to register for events, register through teams, mark attendance, and sign in/signup.

 [](https://raw.githubusercontent.com/klientship/events_cms_frontend/main/work.png)